What happened at the recent FASB meeting

 - As you gather leases, you have a centralized location to store them in

-This extra time allows you to properly vet lease accounting software and select the one that meets your needs.
+This extra time allows you to properly vet lease accounting software solutions and select one that meets your needs.
 While the new deadline has not officially been disclosed, finding the right software and transitioning to the new standards requires a lot of time and due diligence.
 We cover the steps companies need to take to transition in more depth in our transition guide:

 Additional benefits of being proactive